 We are going around the city to demonstrate the potential of renewable energy, and give you a taste of solar! (© WWF-Hong Kong)

-Given our geographical position and our location in the tropics, Hong Kong is exposed to a lot of solar radiation.
+Given our geographical position and our location in the subtropics, Hong Kong is exposed to a lot of solar radiation.
 WWF’s “Solarising Communities” project launched in 2016 installed on-grid solar PV systems on the rooftops of three stilt houses in Tai O, demonstrating the city’s potential to develop solar energy.
 The project is now being extended with a 100 per cent solar-powered mobile café that is visiting different districts around the city, offering the public a taste of solar energy.

 100% Solar Mobile Café